DanielMy777/Computer-Vision/README.md

 This is a collection of projects targeting the area of computer vision, written mainly for exercise.

-Each project has been made in python, using the OpenCV[1] library for computerized vision.
+Each project has been made in Python language, using the OpenCV[1] library for computerized vision.

 Enjoy!